 On the electronic front, side-loading apps and jail-breaking phones open the devices to substantial amounts of malware.
 It is widely known that there are websites that will let you download any iPhone app or Android app for free, and that there are sites that will let students download all the business apps they might need for school for free.
 Despite the temptation to get a year’s worth of free games or productivity apps, the use of such sites and services simply is not worth the risk.
 These sites, whether free or paid, often distribute malicious apps that can steal passwords and personal data, regardless of the operating system running on a device.

 In addition, students should be extremely careful about the Wi-Fi networks to which they connect.
 Whether returning to school or planning to visit parents at Thanksgiving, students should be especially wary of Wi-Fi networks at airports.
 Public Wi-Fi networks are often set up by criminals and thieves to intercept communications.
 If they steal email or PayPal passwords, for example, criminals can easily gain access to a wide range of other important accounts.
 In a mobile-first world, students should think about public Wi-Fi as a potential pick-pocket.

 For most students entering or returning to university settings this fall, email is not their primary form of communication, meaning that email-based threats are often poorly understood.
 They often do not consider the medium relevant until they are required to interact with faculty and administrators via email.

 At the same time, students are connecting via social media with new friends and distant friends back home, setting up online banking for the first time, installing new apps for both academic and personal purposes, and otherwise expanding their digital footprints.
 This presents real opportunities for cybercriminals looking to exploit naivete, inexperience, and new forays into everything from learning management systems to personal banking and online collaboration tools.
-College students must be extremely vigilant to online threats to avoid opening up personal and financial information to attackers.
+Internet safety rules for students of universities must be followed vigilantly to avoid opening up personal and financial information to attackers and threats.